 You should be able to trust healthcare facilities and their staff to act with the appropriate standard of care at all times.
 Unfortunately, there are times when a facility and its workers are negligent in their duties and cause serious injuries or death to patients.
-At the Weitz Firm, our Philadelphia medical malpractice attorneys want to talk about the case of an area pediatric care facility in which two children died and has since been given its license back.
+At The Weitz Firm, LLC, our Philadelphia medical malpractice attorneys want to talk about the case of an area pediatric care facility in which two children died and has since been given its license back.

 The Pediatric Specialty Care facility in Philadelphia has been going through a tough time.
 Problems began in January and February when two children in their care lost their lives.